thinrichs/ImplicitREST/README.md

 It is as simple as this:

 * Add a reference to the AutoREST project
-* Implement IRESTable on the items that you want to expose via REST
+* Implement IRESTable on the items that you want to expose via REST, such as below.
+Tag the class with DataContract, data payload elements with DataMember

-* Add [DataContract(Namespace = "")] to your classes that implement IRESTable
+		[DataContract(Namespace = "")]
-* Add [DataMember] to members that you want exposed via REST
+		public class Restable : IRESTable
+		{
+			[DataMember]
+			public string APIkey { get; set; }
+		}

 * Implement IRepositoryTypeMap.
 The class that implements IRepositoryTypeMap is responsible for mapping REST requests to the code that will process the request
 	* Note that IRepositoryTypeMap may soon be renamed to ITypeToUnitOfWorkMap,